cuyahoga-tap/cuyasurvey-drupal/sites/all/modules/contrib/role_theme_switcher/README.txt

 -----------
 Useful Drupal module to assign separate themes for different roles (including anonymous) in your system.

 Often you want to separate Drupal administrative interface from frontend.
 You can do this assigning appropriate theme for you as user.
 What to do if you want to show different theme for non-authorized user?

-Please note that this module overwrites themes set in Home->Administer->Site configuration->Administration theme or set as default in Home->Administer->Site building->Themes.
+Please note that this module overwrites themes set as default in admin/appearance.
 So if you do not want to overwrite this settings - you should set for your role in Role Theme Switcher a "default" theme, thus your settings won't be overwritten.

-Version 1.x was written for Drupal 5.0 by tiutiun. http://drupal.org/user/158669 Project rewritten by owahab. http://drupal.org/user/75702

 REQUIREMENTS